|False Alarm Management|

 Yes, any residence or business in Irvine with an alarm system is required to have an alarm permit.
-Alarm permits are free of charge and can be obtained by clicking here.
+The alarm permit is issued free of charge.
+The application for the alarm permit can be acquired at:

 Is there a charge if my alarm system is activated?

 If your system is activated and the Irvine Police Department was able to determine that it was not a “false alarm”, there is no charge.

 Alarm Users are allowed a maximum of 3 false alarms in a 365-day period.
 There will be a charge for any additional false alarms during this time, and the fees are on a sliding scale.